Hi, I am Max.

 I’m about to finish my Ph.D. in quantitative marketing, where I developed Bayesian text mining models.
-Now, I am looking for new opportunities to work in the field of data science.
+Now, I am looking for new challenges to tackle in the field of data science.

-My name is Max Schulze Dieckhoff and I am currently working at the Catholic University of Eichstätt-Ingolstadt as a research and teaching assistant.
+My name is Max Schulze Dieckhoff, and I am currently working at the Catholic University of Eichstätt-Ingolstadt as a research and teaching assistant.
 Since I picked up business studies in 2010, I was always interested in the more quantitative sides of decision making and optimization.
-During the past 10 years, I picked up essential data science skills such as R, SQL, and Python (including NumPy, Pandas, and Tensorflow/Keras).
+Therefore, during the past 10 years, I acquired essential data science skills such as R, SQL, and Python (including NumPy, Pandas, and Tensorflow/Keras).
 This is complemented by my domain knowledge about business applications, statistics, Bayesian modeling, and problem-solving.

 4 years of experience as a Ph.D. candidate solving complex problems and teaching respective tools to students.